-Criteria JORC Code explanation Commentary • Specification of the grid system used. • have been used.
+Criteria JORC Code explanation Commentary Specification of the grid system us have been used.
 Gyroscopic surveys undertaken by Panoramic and previous companies demonstrate that holes do not deviate significantly from design.
 The NS drill hole database subset contains local, AMG and MGA coordinates.
-The resource has been estimated in local grid which is rotated +1.079 degrees from MGA_GDA94 zone 51. • Quality and adequacy of topographic control. • Conversion from local grid to AMG AGD84 zone 51 is based on a two point transformation: 5000E, 14000N = 385844.34E, 6421899.31N 5000E, 6400N = 385701.32E, 6414302.52N Fugro 2.5m topographic contour data was the primary topographical control.
-In places this was modified by differential GPS height data.
-Data spacing and distribution • Data spacing for reporting of Exploration Results.
-Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. • The drilling density is on a nominal 20m by 20m spacing through the majority of the deposit.
-This spacing is sufficient to provide strong geological and mineralogical confidence in the style of deposit being estimated. • whether sample compositing has been applied. • Sample compositing of RC precollars outside the main mineralized zone was undertaken at times.
-Orientation of data in relation to geological structure • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. • Virtually all drilling has been completed perpendicular to the main strike of the deposit geometry and angled to best intercept the west dipping mineralized vein system.
+The resource has been estimated in local grid which is rotated +1.079 degrees from MGA_GDA94 zone 51.
+Conversion from local grid to AMG AGD84 zone 51 is Quality and adequacy of topograp based on a two point transformation: 5000E, 14000N = 385844.34E, 6421899.31N 5000E, 6400N = 385701.32E, 6414302.52N Data spacing and distribution Data spacing for reporting of Expl.
+Whether the data spacing and dis establish the degree of geological appropriate for the Mineral Resou estimation procedure(s) and class Whether sample compositing has tribution is sufficient to and grade continuity rce and Ore Reserve ifications applied. through the majority of the deposit.
+This spacing is sufficient to provide strong geological and mineralogical confidence in the style of deposit being estimated.
+Orientation of data in relation to geological structure Whether the orientation of sampling sampling of possible structures are this is known, considering the dep If the relationship between the drill orientation of key mineralised structures have introduced a sampling bias, assessed and reported if material. virtually all drilling has been completed perpendicular to the main strike of the deposit geometry and angled to best intercept the west dipping mineralized vein system.
 No sampling bias is apparent from the direction of drilling.
-Sample security • The measures taken to ensure sample security. • Little is known about the sample security practices adopted by previous companies.
-Panoramic samples were freighted in sealed bulka-bags direct from site to the SGS Laboratory in Perth.
-Audits or reviews • The results of any audits or reviews of sampling techniques and data. ٠ No audits or review of the Panoramic sampling procedures and protocols has been completed.
+Sample security The measures taken to ensure sa Audits or reviews The results of any audits or review techniques and data.